edgedb/edgedb/docs/datamodel/props.rst

 There are two kinds of property item declarations: *abstract properties*, and *concrete properties*.
 Abstract properties are defined on module level and are not tied to any particular object type or link.
 Concrete properties are defined on specific object types.
-Concrete properties automatically extend abstract properties with the same name in the same module.

 Definition